Victor Borge: Death

 On 23 December 2000, Borge died in Greenwich, Connecticut, at the age of 91, after 75 years of entertaining.
 He died peacefully in his sleep a day after returning from a concert in Denmark.
 "It was just his time to go," Frederikke Borge said.
 "He's been missing my mother terribly."
 (His wife had died only three months earlier.)
-Barely a week before he had recorded what would be his final televised interview with Danish television, later aired on New Year's Eve.
+Barely a week earlier he had recorded what would be his final televised interview with Danish television, later aired on New Year's Eve.
 In a poetic coincidence, when asked where he would be spending his Christmas and New Year's, Borge responded "somewhere completely different".

-In accordance with Borge's wishes, his connection to both the United States and Denmark was marked by having part of his ashes interred at Putnam Cemetery in Greenwich, with a replica of the iconic Danish statue The Little Mermaid sitting on a large rock at the grave site, and the other part in Western Jewish Cemetery (Mosaisk Vestre Begravelsesplads), Copenhagen.
+In accordance with Borge's wishes, his connection to both the United States and Denmark was marked by having part of his ashes interred at Putnam Cemetery in Greenwich, with a replica of the iconic Danish statue The Little Mermaid sitting on a large rock at the grave site, and the other part in Western Jewish Cemetery (Mosaisk Vestre Begravelsesplads), in Copenhagen.

 Awards and honors

-Borge received an honorary degree from Trinity College Connecticut in 1997.